12 Common TYPES OF RESIN & Their Uses

 Epoxy, on the other hand, is a specific type of resin that results from the chemical reaction between an epoxy resin and a hardening agent.

-Epoxy resins are known for their strong adhesive properties and durability, making them popular in various applications such as coatings, adhesives, and composite materials.
-In summary, epoxy is a subset of resins with distinct characteristics and uses.
+Epoxy resins are known for their strong adhesive properties and durability.
+People use them in various applications such as coatings like making a flower resin table.

 In closing: Thank you for taking the time to explore the diverse world of resins with us.
 We hope this overview has been informative and helpful in understanding the unique characteristics of each type.